-Contrary to what you might read, offering discounts to customers can be done in a long-term.
-It just has to be done in a way that builds customer loyalty at the same time.
+Contrary to what you might read, offering discounts to customers can be done in the long term.
+It just has to be done in a way that builds customer loyalty simultaneously.

 It’s easy to fall into the cycle of constant discounting to keep the revenue coming.
-But all this does it results in ad blindness and customers are trained not to buy until there is a special.
+But all this does is result in ad blindness, and customers are trained not to buy until there is a special.

-That is the worst case scenario and where we don’t want to end up.
+That is the worst-case scenario where we don’t want to end up.